 The Nisqually River Water Trail offers one paddling option that is located entirely on the waters of Puget Sound.
 From Luhr Beach, users can paddle up McAllister Creek, to the mouth of the Nisqually River, to Tolmie State Park or across to Anderson Island.
 Each route is an out-and-back opportunity, and have varying levels of difficulty.
 Paddling up McAllister Creek towards I-5 offers a relatively protected trip, while paddling towards Tolmie State Park, the mouth of the Nisqually River, or to Anderson Island requires navigating open waters and longer distances.
 In all cases, paddlers should research tides, currents and weather conditions, as well as familiarize themselves with areas that are off-limits to boats.

-While enjoying the routes accessed at Luhr Beach, paddlers have the chance to view the Billy Frank Jr. Nisqually National Wildlife Refuge and the numerous birds that utilize the estuary, spot seals and sea lions, and even catch glimpses of Mount Rainier on a clear day.
+While enjoying the routes accessed at Luhr Beach, paddlers have the chance to view the Billy Frank Jr. Nisqually National Wildlife Refuge and the numerous birds that use the estuary, spot seals and sea lions, and even catch glimpses of Mount Rainier on a clear day.

 Put-in and take-out at Luhr Beach, which is owned and operated by Washington Department of Fish and Wildlife (WDFW).
 A Discover Pass is required for each vehicle parked on site.
 The nearby Nisqually Reach Nature Center is open Wednesday, Saturday and Sunday from 12-4 for visitors, and offers citizen science opportunities and educational displays for those interested in learning more about the Nisqually Reach.

 - Luhr Beach has a paved boat launch and ample parking on site.
 During low tide events, this boat launch is not always accessible.
 Check the tides before you go!